Lukakva/wordle.c/README.md

 # About

 A **multi-threaded C-based** solution to Matt Parker's Wordle problem.
-Solves the problem in less than 2 seconds (On an M1 Pro).
+Solves the problem in less than 1 second (On an M1 Pro).

 ```
 $ ./wordle -t 10 -w 8